Law

 • for short-term stays, one can live here for maximum 90 days in a period of 180 days;

-• it is also necessary to pay a processing fee for the visa application, charged in Rubbles for the equivalent values established in EUR – the latest update for the fees was on 1st December 2022;
+• it is also necessary to pay a processing fee for the visa application, charged in Rubles for the equivalent values established in EUR – the latest update for the fees was on 1st of June 2024;

 According to the Embassy of the Republic of Cyprus in Moscow, Russian passport holders can’t enter any type of work arrangements in Cyprus while being in this country on a C visa.